chrschmidt/aoc/2023/21/readme.md

 ### Outermost parts

-The outermost parts are all either odd or even, depending on the number world worlds.
+The outermost parts are all either odd or even, depending on the number of worlds.
 If the number of worlds between the center and the outside, d (1), is odd, the outside will have the same same counting as the center part, and thus be odd.
 It is neccessary to trace these block individually, with different starting points and lengths.

 ### Incomplete blocks at the edges